Why is it important to come out to your health care provider?

-What health issues should I know about as a Veteran with an LGBT or related identity?
+What health issues should I know about as a Veteran who identifies as LGBTQ+?

-Studies have shown that Veterans with LGBT or related identities are at an increased risk for elevated levels of stress.
+Studies have shown that Veterans who identify as LGBTQ+ are at an increased risk for elevated levels of stress.
 This stress can increase the risk for certain mental and physical health conditions.

-As a group, Veterans with an LGBT or related identities have elevated rates of the following behaviors and conditions that can affect their health:
+As a group, Veterans who identify as LGBTQ+ have elevated rates of the following behaviors and conditions that can affect their health:

 - Smoking, problem drinking, and substance use